maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ![image](https://maelfabien.github.io/assets/images/pred_11.png)

+This plot helps to identify regions in which the tumor is more likely to be benign (darker regions) rather than malignant (lighter regions) based on the interaction between the mean of the radios and the standard error of the smoothness.
+We can then create similar plots for all pairs of variables.

 ### Actual Prediction Plot

 Actual prediction plots show the medium value of actual predictions through different feature values for 2 predictions :